-When call audio has a robotic-sound or choppy cuts in and out, this is often caused by packet loss due to excessive jitter on the line.
-Jitter is the term used when packets are received out-of-order, and can be caused by a number of factors including network traffic, or the technologies used in the call.
-This guide is intended to help diagnose and resolve call audio quality issues related to high jitter.
+When call audio sounds robotic or cuts in and out, this is often caused by excessive jitter in the connection.
+Jitter can be caused by a number of factors including network traffic, or the technologies used in the call.
+This guide covers the following topics for diagnosing and resolving your issues:

 Check for Twilio Incidents